-Take advantage of the opportunity college classes while in the comfort of your high school.
-The process is simple:
+Take advantage of college credit while in the comfort of your high school The process is simple:

-Each Concurrent Enrollment class you take will be put on an official UVU transcript, that can transfer to other institutions.
+Each Concurrent Enrollment class you take will be put on an official UVU transcript, which can transfer to any institution following high school graduation.
 If you are interested in earning a certificate or degree, schedule an appointment with your UVU Academic Advisor.

 This form was previously called the Parent Permission Form.
 It is also referred to as the UVU CE Admissions Application.
 Returning CE students must fill out this form every year.